Metalhead33/CK3-Human-Phenotype-Project/README.md

 ## Current status

-As of now, the vast majority of old-world phenotypes that are relevant to CK3's scope (north of Benin, west of Tibet) have been implemented, and are in the process of being assigned to cultures.
-As of now, the mod is <span style="color:#ff0000">**incompatible**</span> with [Far Eastern Cultures for CK3](https://git.touhou.fm/metalhead/paradox-mods/far-eastern-cultures-ck3) or any other mod that modifiers vanilla cultures, but a compatibility patch will be developed for the earlier ASAP, and for other mods on request.
+The mod is, for all intents and purposes, perfectly playable, and *"ready"*, albeit I still consider it a work-in-progress, because there is much to be refined.

+The mod is incompatible with any mods that edit vanilla cultures - [compatibility patches](https://git.touhou.fm/metalhead/paradox-mods/ck3-human-phenotype-project-compatibility-patches) must be developed, and will be developed on request.